 An experienced car accident lawyer can explain whether your loved one’s death is due to carelessness.

 Medical malpractice occurs when a person is harmed because their medical provider’s care fell below the accepted standard of care.

 The following types of mistakes can potentially lead to a patient’s death:

 - Failure to diagnose

 If you believe your loved one’s death was due to medical malpractice, reach out to an experienced lawyer for help.

 In some situations, a person may have intended to kill or seriously harm your loved one.
 For example, the death may be a result of assault or homicide.
 In addition to whatever criminal consequences the defendant may face, you can also seek compensation for the loss of a loved one through a civil wrongful death claim.

 Contact an Experienced Austin Wrongful Death Lawyer If You’ve Lost a Loved One Due to Someone Else’s Actions

 The examples above are only a few possible situations that can ultimately result in a wrongful death claim.
-The best way to determine if you have grounds for a wrongful death claim is to consult an experienced lawyer.
+The best way to determine if you have grounds for a wrongful death claim is to consult an experienced injury lawyer.

 3101 Bee Caves Rd #301, Austin, TX 78746, United States